 Soft vs. Hard Credit Check: What’s the Difference?

 It’s essential for consumers to know the difference between soft and hard credit inquiries.
-Understanding how a credit inquiry affects your credit score can help you make fully informed financial decisions.
+Understanding how credit inquiries affect your credit score can help you make fully informed financial decisions.

-A Soft credit check, also known as a soft inquiry, occurs when you or an authorized party checks your credit report as part of a background check.
-For example, you can expect to undergo a soft credit pull when you inquire about fast cash loans online to see if you qualify for pre-approval.
+• Soft Credit Check — A soft credit check occurs when you or an authorized party checks your credit profile as part of a background check, such as when you inquire about quick cash loans to see if you qualify for pre-approval.
+Soft inquiries do not affect your credit score and do not typically appear on your credit profile.

 How Long Does a Credit Check Stay on a Credit Report?